Now Am Found: Critical reviews

 "Now Am Found" received extremely positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 87% approval rating for the episode, based on 15 reviews, with an average rating of 8.4/10.
+The review aggregator website Rotten Tomatoes reported an 87% approval rating for the episode, based on 15 reviews, with an average rating of 8.4/10.
 The site's consensus states: "While viewers may be split by how 'Now Am Found' concludes the central mystery of this True Detective incarnation, most will agree that the richly emotional finale brings closure to Wayne Hayes' story, ending on a bittersweet, gently optimistic note that is refreshing for a series known for its unblinking nihilism."

 Emily L. Stephens of The A.V.
-Club gave the episode an "A-" grade and wrote, "'Now Am Found' delivers everything I expected from a True Detective finale: two hardbitten men having a talking like this contest, a perversely cheerful dungeon for a kidnapped child, and a last-minute revelation in the form of that conspicuous landscaper and his scampering daughter.
+Club gave the episode an "A−" grade and wrote, "'Now Am Found' delivers everything I expected from a True Detective finale: two hardbitten men having a talking like this contest, a perversely cheerful dungeon for a kidnapped child, and a last-minute revelation in the form of that conspicuous landscaper and his scampering daughter.
 'Now Am Found' also delivers the last thing I expected from True Detective: a happy ending."

 Alan Sepinwall of Rolling Stone wrote, "Pizzolatto is still iffy on plot, but with this season he reestablished the series as one of TV's most preeminent acting showcases."
 Lanre Bakare of The Guardian wrote, "The first good TV show of the year came to a head, but was the pay-off too silly and simplistic?"
-Ben Travers of IndieWire gave the episode an "B" grade and wrote, "Even though no one from Season 1 showed up, the ending to Season 3 still mimicked its ending by placing the emphasis on the detectives.
+Ben Travers of IndieWire gave the episode a "B" grade and wrote, "Even though no one from Season 1 showed up, the ending to Season 3 still mimicked its ending by placing the emphasis on the detectives.
 Sure, it was a bit more balanced this time, but Pizzolatto didn't even try to follow-up on the un-investigated pedophile ring he teased last episode.
 Maybe that's what Season 4 will do, but for now, it's over.
 Another happy ending in the books.
 Another story where the light is winning.
 And that feels good."

 Darren Franich of Entertainment Weekly gave the episode a "C" grade and wrote, "True Detective season 3 tried hard to challenge Wayne, but the show felt his desk job as a vivid punishment: Truly, a worse Hell than Long-Range Recon.
 The show couldn't escape its own broseph sensibility, a sanctified way of worshipping its tragically awesome heroes and the truth of their detection."
-Amy Glynn of Paste gave the episode a 8.5 out of 10 and wrote, "After the relentless dreariness of much of the season, it's not amiss, and it's tempered by the way the protagonist finds this out and then fails to realize he knows what he knows.
+Amy Glynn of Paste gave the episode an 8.5 out of 10 and wrote, "After the relentless dreariness of much of the season, it's not amiss, and it's tempered by the way the protagonist finds this out and then fails to realize he knows what he knows.
 Time is a flat circle.
 Except when it's a Möbius strip."